Thai Micro Crab: The Cutest Tiny Crab You Can Own

-Thai micro crab is one of the rarest fully aquatic freshwater crab.
-They have tiny hairy silver color bodies that can be perfect for tankmates or peaceful invertebrates like shrimps.
+The Thai micro crab is one of the rarest fully aquatic freshwater crabs.
+They have tiny, hairy, silver-colored bodies that can be perfect for tankmates or peaceful invertebrates like shrimp.

 Quick overview of Thai micro crab

-The Thai micro crab is also known as the false spider crab, pill-box crab, laos micro spider crab, micro crab, or freshwater spider crab the scientific name being limnopilos naiyanetri.
+The Thai micro crab is also known as the false spider crab, pill-box crab, laos micro spider crab, micro crab, freshwater micro crab, or freshwater spider crab the scientific name being limnopilos naiyanetri.

 First, they were discovered in the roots of water hyacinths in the Chin River, Thailand.
 Due to their limited presence and being fully aquatic crabs, Thai micro crabs were not found outside of the river Chin in Thailand.

-Thai micro crab is a very peaceful crab that can live with tankmates in harmony as their small size does not allow them to fight.
-With that being said they can be easy targets of aggressive fish and other crabs.
+The micro Thai crab is a very peaceful crab that can live with tankmates in harmony, as their small size does not allow them to fight.
+With that being said, they can be easy targets of aggressive fish and other crabs.

-· SizeThe carapace can reach up to 1 cm with a leg span being 2.5 cm (1 inch)
+SizeThe carapace can reach up to 1 cm, with a leg span of 2.5 cm (1 inch)

 Some interesting facts about Thai micro crab

-• Their appearance resembles more like a spider in the water than a crab; that’s why they are often referred to as false spider crab.
+• Their appearance resembles more a spider in the water than a crab; that’s why they are often referred to as false spider crabs.

-• This crab was introduced and discovered and introduced in recent years (1991 to 2007, the phase of introduction and specification) which is a relatively new crab compared to other crab species.
+• This crab was introduced and discovered and introduced in recent years (1991 to 2007, the phase of introduction and specification), which makes it a relatively new crab compared to other crab species.

-• Differentiating between female and male, Thai microcrabs can be very difficult because of their tiny appearance.
-Some aquarists observed that the males have narrow and pointy bodies and females have relatively rounded bodies.
+• Differentiating between female and male Thai microcrabs can be very difficult because of their tiny appearance.
+Some aquarists observed that the males have narrow and pointy bodies, and the females have relatively rounded bodies.

 Thai micro crab care

-Thai micro crab is not considered a beginner-friendly crab, due to their extremely small body some shops recommend them only for experienced aquarists.
-But I think this is a misconception, the care is very easy with proper knowledge making it a beginner-friendly crab.
+Thai micro crabs are not considered beginner-friendly crabs; due to their extremely small body, some shops recommend them only for experienced aquarists.
+But I think this is a misconception; the care is very easy with proper knowledge, making it a beginner-friendly crab.

 Setting up the enclosure in a proper way means trying their best to mimic their natural habitat.

-The tiny bodies of Thai micro crabs do not need much space like other crabs.
-They can perform very well with 5-6 in a group, a minimum of 5 gallons of tank will be needed for this little group.
+The tiny bodies of Thai micro spider crabs do not need a large tank size like other crabs.
+They can perform very well with 5-6 in a group; a minimum of 5 gallons of tank will be needed for this little group.
 Set up the size with the number of crabs accordingly.

-Don’t go too complicated with the substrate, you can even use a bare-bottom tank (tank with no substrate) as substrate plays no role for Thai micro crabs because most of the time they will hide in crevices of plants and stones.
-The bare bottom tank will also help you spot in the clean tank.
+Don’t go too complicated with the substrate; you can even use a bare-bottom tank (a tank with no substrate) as substrate plays no role for Thai micro crabs because most of the time they will hide in crevices of plants and stones.
+The bare-bottom tank will also help you spot it in the clean tank.

 However, I’m not saying substrate will be bad.
 You can use gravel (the grains should be small) as substrate.